 "A stunning performance commemorating the life and works of Ghanaian drum master Okoe Ardyfio ... a joyful celebration of human life, body and spirit" ***** EdFringeReview.com

 This raised the (tented) roof on the final night of this year’s Edinburgh Jazz and Blues festival... djembe – whizz Ghanaian Thomas Annang brought a welcome rawness and at times, a mind-expanding complexity to the overall sound and dancer Adie Baako Elias had most of the audience on its feet,.....
 Judging by the expanding grins all around, the concert was a resounding success, let’s hope this band can continue to successfully negotiate the distance between their homelands, to keep producing together this wonderfully hybridised, joyous and sophisticated music."
 Scottish Jazz Space

-This show celebrates the music and dance of Ghana and the life of Okoe Ardyfio - the Ghanaian master drummer and dancer who died in 2021.
+This group was inspired by Okoe Ardyfio - the Ghanaian master drummer and dancer who died in 2021.
 Okoe met Thomas Annang and Adie Baako -Elias on the beach in Kokrobite , Ghana when they were young teenagers selling coconuts to tourists, and trained Thomas to be a master drummer and Adie to be the lead dancer of his group Akrowa.

-Some of this music was composed for Okoe to play with Tom, Thomas, Adie, and the Edinburgh School Jazz Orchestra in the Edinburgh Jazz Festival in 2019, and Okoe came over to Scotland but was too ill to perform.
-This group was created to celebrate his life and music and this is a special version created for Fringe 2021 to celebrate international collaboration, music, dance, and song coming out of the pandemic.
+Some of this music was composed for Okoe to play with Tom, Thomas, Adie, and the Edinburgh School Jazz Orchestra in the Edinburgh Jazz Festival in 2019, and Okoe came over to Scotland but was sadly too ill to perform.
+And then he passed away in 2021.
+This group was created to celebrate his life and music and international collaboration, music, dance, and song.